Angie Abdou

-Angie Abdou (born 11 May 1969) is a Canadian writer (fiction and nonfiction).
+Angela "Angie" Abdou (born 11 May 1969) is a Canadian writer of fiction and nonfiction.

 Early life and education

-Abdou was born in Moose Jaw, Saskatchewan, where she spent her early childhood.
+Abdou was born 11 May 1969, in Moose Jaw, Saskatchewan, where she spent her early childhood.
 Justin Abdou is her only sibling.
-She received a B.A.
-(Honours) from the University of Regina (Saskatchewan) in 1991, an M.A.
-(English) from the University of Western Ontario in 1992, and a PhD (English in the Field of Creative Writing and Canadian Literature) from The University of Calgary in 2009.
-She currently lives in Fernie, British Columbia, Canada with her children Oliver and Katherine and is an Associate Professor of Creative Writing at Athabasca University (Canada's only open university).
+She received a Bachelor of Arts (Honours) from the University of Regina (Saskatchewan) in 1991, a Master of Arts in English from the University of Western Ontario in 1992, and a PhD in English in the Field of Creative Writing and Canadian Literature from the University of Calgary in 2009.
+She currently lives in Fernie, British Columbia, Canada with her children Oliver and Katherine and is Professor of Creative Writing at Athabasca University (Canada's only open university).